eyedeekay/eephttpd/README.md

 # eephttpd

-Serving simple static sites directly to i2p via the SAM API.
+So, basically everything I put on i2p is a bunch of static files.
+Until now, I tried to host them using darkhttpd(a fork of lighttpd from Alpine which functions as a static Web Server) and by adding tunnel configuration information to tunnels.conf for i2pd.
+This is easier than manipulating a web interface, but still tedious and kind of error-prone.
+So instead, this serves simple static sites directly to i2p via the SAM API.

 to build: